BavariaBlue/samm/Supporting Resources/v1.6/MigrationGuide.md

     "MD041" : false
 }

+If you want to create a new PDf file from the current v1.6. markdown file, call the following command in the MarkDown dir(requires font DejaVuSans):

+"pandoc --pdf-engine=xelatex -V geometry:"top=2cm,bottom=1.5cm,left=2cm,right=2cm" -V mainfont:"DejaVuSans" -V monofont:"DejaVuSans" SAMM-1.6.md -f markdown-implicit_figures -o SAMM_Core_V1-6_FINAL.pdf"

+This command requires \\pagebreak and \\newpage commands in the markdown file (which are currently included)

 ## SAMM 1.6 Markdown Changelog v1.6

 * Images
   * changed image locations to its own directory 'images/', changed links
+  * changed image descriptions
   * deleted '#' from image links
   * changed the following images in order to integrate all 16 security practices in v1.6
     * Cover (v1.5 -> v1.6)